arun-skg/arun-skg/README.md

 ### Hi there 👋, This is Arun
 #### Devops | Opensource Enthusiast  | Internet of Things
-![Devops | Opensource Enthusiast  | Internet of Things]

 Experienced Solutions Architect with a demonstrated history of working in the consumer electronics industry and Industry 4.0.
 Skilled in Domain Name System (DNS), Databases, Servers, AWS, and Management.
 Strong engineering professional with a Bachelor of Engineering (B.E.) focused in Electronic And Communication Engineering.

-Skills: DEVOPS / REACT / JS / HTML / CSS / PYTHON /DJANGO / KUBERNATE / JENKINS / AWS
+Skills: DEVOPS / REACT / JS / HTML / CSS / PYTHON /DJANGO / K8S / JENKINS / AWS

 - 🔭 I’m currently working on this page.